Susan Elizabeth Frazier: Teaching

+Service

-During World War I she was president of the Women's Auxiliary of the Old Fifteenth National Guard, an African American troop, and continued to work with the 369th Infantry as it became known.
+During World War I she founded and was president of the Women's Auxiliary of the Old Fifteenth National Guard, an African American troop, and continued to work with the 369th Infantry as it became known.

 Frazier was among 15 New York City public school teachers who won a contest promoted in the spring of 1919 by the Evening Telegram.
 The contest, based on votes from the public, identified the most popular teachers and sent them to the very recently silenced battlefields of Europe.
 They left for Europe on November 10, 1919 on the SS Royal George, receiving a leave of absence from their teaching positions.

+Frazier served as president of the Woman's Loyal Union in New York CIty.
+She taught Sunday School for a long time and was president of the Church Missionary Society.

+Personal life and death

+Frazier was the great-granddaughter of African American Revolutionary War Veteran Andrew Frazier.
+She was a member of St. Philip's Episcopal Church in Harlem, New York City.

 Upon her death in 1924, full military honors were held in the 369th Regiment Armory and her casket was draped with the American flag.
-She was the great-granddaughter of African American Revolutionary War Veteran Andrew Frazier.
+This was very unusual for African American women at the time.
+A memorial was held at St. Philip's, and on June 21, 1925, the church unveiled a tablet, placed by other teachers, in Frazier's honor.